sharetribe/asciiscripts/README.md

 6. Copy the recording to `./gifs/...` from the temporary location

    ```
-   mv /var/folders/0p/vtdv4p053pd6gkx8d5p98h000000gn/T/tmpoig8qzvd-ascii.cast ./gits/my-gif/original.cast
+   mv /var/folders/0p/vtdv4p053pd6gkx8d5p98h000000gn/T/tmpoig8qzvd-ascii.cast ./gifs/my-gif/original.cast
    ```

 7. In your Clojure editor, open the asciiscripts `core` namespace `asciiscripts/src/core.clj`

 8. Connect to REPL

-9. In the `(comment ,,,)` block, add a new section for you GIF, something like:
+9. In the `(comment ,,,)` block, add a new section for your GIF, something like:

     ```clj
      (-> (read-cast "./gifs/my-gif/original.cast")